wynro/humans/README.md

 sudo apt-get install -y coreutils python pdfgrep sqlite3 curl openssh-client sed grep bsdmainutils libc-bin
 ```

 To install the missing dependencies.
+Make sure that the correct versions are being installed (Look in the file `debian/control`, line `Depends:` to see the required versions)

 Remember to also remove any unnecessary package on uninstall.